The National Curriculum

 By the end of each summer term the school must write a report on your child’s progress and talk it through with you.

-Core Curriculum Overview by year group and subject
+Core Curriculum Overview by year group

 Below you will find downloadable information relating to the core curriculum overview for each year group.
 We often change topics and themes based on the children’s interest and or current events.
 Please use the year by year topic webs to get a more accurate and up to date overview of what the children will be learning and exploring each term.